Table of Contents

 SpecificTarget center mode center changes

-Reselection of the center occurs in the following scenarios:
+Re-selection occurs in the following situations:

 SessionOrigin center mode